 Consider Rent to Own

-Should you decide to sell your property in Twin Cities as a rent to own, remember at the end of the agreement, if the renters do not want to buy the property anymore, they aren’t obligated.
+Should you decide to sell your property in Minnesota as a rent to own, remember at the end of the agreement, if the renters do not want to buy the property anymore, they aren’t obligated.
 Buyers usually pay an upfront non-refundable consideration or option fee for the “option” to purchase the property in the future.
 Your rent to own agreement should specify the final purchase date and how the price will be determined.

 You’ll remain responsible for property taxes, HOA fees, and insurance and possibly maintaining the property.
 Typically, the current owner handles major repairs.
 Renters are normally responsible for lawn maintenance, pool cleaning, etc. Be clear on who would be responsible for items such as large appliances, structural repairs, and routine maintenance in the lease.